 And those are just 15 of the fun and free things you can do in New Orleans!
 The list could go on but I hope that will give you a good start in the planning of your New Orleans dream trip!

-Need a packing list to make packing light and getting ready for your trip easier?
-Click here to grab a printable one.
+Grab this super handy packing list to help you keep your packing light and make getting ready for your trip easier!
+Click here to get it.